tjjlemaire/MorphoSONIC/README.md

 The package also contains several classes defining multi-compartmental model expansions, at various spatial scales.

-At the nanometer scale, an `ExtendedSonicNode` class that simulate the behavior of a **nanoscale spatially-extended SONIC model** with two coupled compartments (i.e. nodes with geometrical extents): an "ultrasound-responsive" sonophore and an "ultrasound-resistant" surrounding membrane.
+At the nanometer scale, a `RadialModel` class that simulate the behavior of a **nanoscale radially-symmetric model** with central and peripheral compartments.
+It can be used to model the coupling between an "ultrasound-responsive" sonophore and an "ultrasound-resistant" surrounding membrane (see `usrroundedSonophore` function.
 As this model is radially symmetric, some adaptation was needed in order to represent it within the *NEURON* environment (check [this link](NEURON_radial_geometry.md) for more details).

 At the morphological scale, several models of **unmyelinated and myelinated peripheral fibers** are implemented:
 - `SennFiber` implements a spatially-extended nonlinear node (SENN) myelinated fiber model, as defined in Reilly 1985.